Speeding-up Graph Algorithms via Clique Partitioning: Background and Motivation

 \section{Background and Motivation}

-\subsection{Background.}
+\subsection{Background}

-Feder and Motwani~\cite{federMotwani} proposed a graph compression algorithm (called \textsf{FM} in the rest of the paper) that involves finding $\delta$-cliques and replacing each of them with a tripartite graph having two of the partitions the same as those of the clique it replaces, and the third partition composed of a single newly added vertex.
-A $\delta$-\emph{clique} in a bipartite graph graph~$G(U,W,E)$ with $|U|=|W|=n$ and $|E|=m$, is a complete bipartite subgraph with the left partition~$U'$ of size~$\lceil n^{1-\delta} \rceil$ and the right partition~$W'$ of size~${k}(n, m,\delta) = \Big\lfloor{\frac{\delta \log n}{\log(2n^2/{m})} }\Big\rfloor$, where~$\delta$ is a constant such that $0 \leq \delta \leq 1$.
-A \emph{tripartite graph} $G^* = (U, W, Z, E^*)$ consists of three disjoint sets of vertices~$U$, $W$, and~$Z$, $(U \cap W = W \cap Z = U\cap Z = \emptyset)$, and a set of edges~$E^*$, where each edge connects either a vertex in~$U$ to a vertex in~$W$, or a vertex in~$W$ to a vertex in~$Z$, or a vertex in~$U$ to a vertex in~$Z$.
-Figure~\ref{fig:given_graph(fm)} and~\ref{fig:ch-matching-bip:bm2(fm)} show an example of a $\delta$-clique with left partition $\{u_1,u_2,u_3, u_4, u_5, u_7, u_8\}$ and right partition $\{w_4, w_5\}$ in a bipartite graph~$G$, and the corresponding tripartite graph that replaces it in the compressed graph~$G^*$, respectively.
-The number of edges in the $\delta$-clique is $14 = 7 \times 2$ while the number of edges in the corresponding tripartite graph is $9=7+2$, thus the number of edges in the compressed graph is reduced by~5. \looseness=-1
+Feder and Motwani~\cite{federMotwani} proposed a graph restructuring algorithm—referred to as \textsf{FM} in this paper—designed for bipartite graphs~$G(U, W, E)$, where $|U| = |W| = n$ and $|E| = m$.
+The algorithm identifies complete bipartite subgraphs called $\delta$-\emph{cliques} with left and right partitions of size $\lceil n^{1 - \delta} \rceil$ and $k(n, m, \delta) = \big\lfloor \frac{\delta \log n}{\log(2n^2/m)} \big\rfloor$, respectively, for some constant $0 \leq \delta \leq 1$.
+Each $\delta$-clique is then replaced by a more compact tripartite graph that introduces a new vertex~$z_q$, connecting it to all vertices in the clique’s left and right partitions.
+This transformation reduces the number of edges from $|U_q| \times |W_q|$ to $|U_q| + |W_q|$ per clique, achieving significant reduction in the number of edges while preserving the original graph’s connectivity between $U$ and $W$.
+For instance, Figures~\ref{fig:given_graph}a and~\ref{fig:given_graph}b show an example of a $\delta$-clique with left partition $\{u_1,u_2,u_3, u_4, u_5, u_7, u_8\}$ and right partition $\{w_4, w_5\}$ in a bipartite graph~$G$, and the corresponding tripartite graph that replaces it in the restructured graph~$G^*$, respectively.
+The number of edges in the $\delta$-clique is $14 = 7 \times 2$ while the number of edges in the corresponding tripartite graph is $9=7+2$, thus the number of edges in the restructured graph is reduced by~5.
+Thus, the restructured graph $G^* = (U, W, Z, E^*)$ consists of three disjoint vertex sets, where $Z$ contains one new vertex per extracted clique, and edges in $E^*$ connect vertices across these partitions.
+Although designed for bipartite graphs, the approach can be extended to general graphs as well.
+Further details on the \textsf{FM} algorithm, including the clique extraction process and the use of neighborhood trees, are provided in Appendix~\ref{sec:appendix:FM}. \looseness -1